tic-tac picoCTF 2023 Solution

 Why probability matters.
 The race window is roughly the duration of a few syscalls, around 10 to 100 microseconds.
 The switcher must hit that exact window.
 Bounding the loop with seq 1 100000 or timeout 30s prevents an unbounded spin if the race never lands due to scheduler quirks.

 TOCTOU vulnerabilities are classified as CWE-367.
 Real-world exploits have used them to escalate privileges in package managers, cron jobs, and backup utilities.
-The correct fix is to use openat() with O_NOFOLLOW and file descriptor-based operations, or to check permissions after opening rather than before.
+The correct fix is to use fstat(fd, &statbuf) on the already-open file descriptor rather than re-resolving the path with stat(), which closes the TOCTOU window entirely.
 For more on Linux command-line workflows used in this exploit, see Linux CLI for CTF.

 Flag